-The OC Streetcar (OCSC) project consists of 4.15 miles of track between the Santa Ana Regional Transportation Center in the City of Santa Ana and the Harbor Boulevard/Westminster Avenue intersection in the City of Garden Grove.
+The OC Streetcar (OCSC) project consists of 4.15 miles of track between the Santa Ana Regional Transportation Center in the City of Santa Ana and the Harbor Boulevard / Westminster Avenue intersection in the City of Garden Grove.
 The project includes 10 stations along the alignment and the procurement of 8 Siemens S700 LRVs.
 The project is currently under construction.
 The current targeted Revenue Service Date is August 2025.
-On July 11, 2022, OCTA submitted a draft GO 95 variance request to RTSB.
+On July 11, 2022, OCTA submitted a draft of their GO 95 variance request to RTSB.
 The request is regarding 42 overhead contact system (OCS) poles that are not able to meet the GO 95 minimum clearance requirement or be relocated.
 In addition, the request includes a reduced minimum clearance requirement for 8 feeder cables that are affected by these OCS poles.
-OCTA's proposed mitigations include relocation of Southern California Edison (SCE) secondary electric wires near two of the Overhead Catenary System (OCS) poles and installation of an industry-used protective sleeve of the communication wires adjacent to the remaining 40 OCS poles.
+OCTA's proposed mitigations include relocation of Southern California Edison (SCE) secondary electric wires near two of the OCS poles and installation of an industry-used protective sleeve of the communication wires adjacent to the remaining 40 OCS poles.
 OCTA has met with affected utility owners and received concurrences on the proposed mitigation method.
-RTSB reviewed the GO 95 variance request and requested additional detailed information from OCTA.
-RTSB has involved the Electric Safety and Reliability Branch (ERSB) regarding OCTA's GO 95 variance request.
+RTSB reviewed the variance request and requested additional detailed information from OCTA.
+RTSB has included the Electric Safety and Reliability Branch (ERSB) regarding OCTA's variance request.
 Cars Nos.
-1-7 have received final inspection and are being stored at the Siemens Assembly Plant in Rancho Cordova, CA. Car No. 8 is undergoing final equipping of remaining vehicle components and system testing.
-Station platform work and canopy installations continue along the alignment.
+1-8 have received final inspection and are being stored at the Siemens Assembly Plant in Rancho Cordova, CA. Station platform work and canopy installations continue along the alignment.
 Prepping for OCS wire installations.
 Erection of OCS poles ongoing throughout the project, including brackets and prefabricated arms.
 There's ongoing interior work and car wash work at the Maintenance Storage Facility (MSF).
 ESRB voiced concerns with the feeder cable clearance reduction part of the variance request.
 RTSB has notified OCSC of the inability to grant the GO95 variance request as requested and to reevaluate whether additional means can be used to achieve GO95 compliance.